Folate vs. folic acid - what's the difference?

 Although folate is easier for the body to convert compared to folic acid, for some people including pregnant women and those who do not obtain a well-balanced, nutritious diet, folic acid supplements are an easy way to make sure they are getting enough vitamin B9.
 It can be difficult for pregnant women to get the amount of folate recommended for pregnancy from food alone, which is why it is recommended and important to take a folic acid supplement.
 However, supplementing too much folic acid for women past childbearing age and for men, in general, is not recommended as excessive doses of folate are not necessary, and may even be harmful.
 This is why we recommend testing your folate levels before supplementing and if you are still unsure, speaking with your doctor.

-We include folate in many of our health checks, and it is also available in a single marker folate blood test.
+Folate testing is available as a single marker folate blood test.
 It only takes a few drops of blood to find out your folate level, so if you are worried that yours might be low, or that you may be over-supplementing, get tested today.

 Folate (Serum) Home Blood Test